glacion/fedora-chroot-installation/docs/VM-Install.md

 Confirm the prompts when asked.

-Let's go flag by flag on what this command does;
+Let's break down what this command does;

-* `--installroot=/mnt` means 'Install these packages into `/mnt` instead of `/`
+* `--installroot=/mnt` treat `/mnt` as the installation root.
-* `--releasever=28` means that we want to use Fedora 28 release.
+* `--releasever=28` use Fedora 28 as target release, use `rawhide` if you want a 'rolling release' Fedora.
-* `--setopt=install_weak_deps=False` says dnf that we don't want to have weak dependencies installed, more info about these switches can be found [here](https://dnf.readthedocs.io/en/latest/conf_ref.html)
+* `--setopt=install_weak_deps=False` don't install weak dependencies(`--no-install-recommends` on Debian), more info about these switches can be found [here](https://dnf.readthedocs.io/en/latest/conf_ref.html)
-* `glibc-langpack-en` is the English langpack for glibc, in order to have a localized system install `glibc-langpack-<LANGCODE>` if no langpack is specified to install, dnf will install `glibc-all-langpacks` package which costs a whopping 100MB alone compared to installing them seperately which costs around 1MB per langpack.
+* `glibc-langpack-en` English langpack for glibc, in order to have a localized system install `glibc-langpack-<LANGCODE>` if no langpack is specified to install, dnf will install `glibc-all-langpacks` package which costs a whopping 100MB alone compared to installing them seperately which costs around 1MB per langpack.
-* `rtkit` will be required for rebooting, powering off etc.
-* `file` is a tool to find the type of a file.
-* `efibootmgr` is the tool that we'll be using to manipulate EFI entries.
+* `rtkit`, `file`, `efibootmgr` See `dnf info PACKAGE_NAME` for details.
 * `@Core` is a small set of packages that's sufficient enough for the system to function.

 ## Configuration